First published: 22.08.2023

 Connecting academia with business

-The scope allocation analysis is our strategy to bridge the LCA emission assessment to the world of corporate GHG reporting.
+The scope allocation analysis is the ClimatePoint strategy to bridge the LCA emission assessment to the world of corporate GHG reporting.
 When our team approaches a new technology, we start with the most significant aspects that outline both your generated emissions and your avoided emission impact.
 The following process items represent these key factors backed by a defined methodology approach.
 This format permits the technology to be strategically aligned with our global climate targets, challenged for verification, and refined with evolution and growth.
 As the climate solution matures, we can easily update or add process items making this a truly dynamic report.
 This ClimatePoint approach integrates impact foundations outlined by the international community.
+To help you interpret the key climate aspects of your technology, we assign each process item two labels to serve as high level indicators.

 Your most significant climate impact